NavenAllen/AWS-SAA-C03-Course/06-S3/notes.md

   - Strong algorythm
   - Data encrypted at rest
   - Little admin overhead.
 - THREE PROBLEMS:
   - Regulatory enviromment where the keys and access needs to be controlled.
   - No way to control key material rotation.
   - No role seperation.
     - A full S3 admin can rotate keys as well as encrypt or decrypt data.

-##### SSE-KMS (Server-side encryption w/ customer master keys stored in AWS KMS)
+#### SSE-KMS (Server-side encryption w/ customer master keys stored in AWS KMS)

-- Similar as above, except for the master key.
+- Similar as above, except for the master key created in KMS
-- Customer Master Key is managed by KMS.
 - Everytime an object is uploaded, S3 uses a dedicated key to encrypt that specific object.
-- The key is a data encryption key that KMS generates using the CMK.
+- The key is a data encryption key that KMS generates using the KMS Key.
 - S3 is provided with a plaintext version of the data encryption key as well as a plaintext one.
 - The plaintext one is used to encrypt the object then it is discarded.
 - The encrypted data encrypted key is stored along with the encrypted object.

-###### Data encryption keys more than 4KB

-Every object that is uploaded and encrypted with SSE-KMS requires a CMK.
-The CMK is used to generate one unique data encryption key for each object that is encrypted using SSE-KMS.

-When uploading an object, you can create and use a customer managed CMK.
-This allows the user to control the permissions and the usage of the key material.

-In regulated industries, this is reason enough to use SSE-KMS

-You can also add logging and see any calls against this key from cloudtrails.
+- you can also add logging and see any calls against this key from cloudtrails.

-The best benefit is the role seperation.
+- The best benefit is the role seperation.
 To decrypt any object, you need access to the CMK that was used to generate the unique key that was used to generate them.

-The CMK is used to decrypt the data encryption key for that object.
+- The CMK is used to decrypt the data encryption key for that object.
 That decrypted data encryption key is used to decrypt the object itself.

-If you don't have access to KMS, you don't have access to the object.
+- If you don't have access to KMS, you don't have access to the object.

+### S3 Bucket Key
+- Instead of Generating DEK for every object from KMS
+- Generate a bucket key that is used for all objects for a time-period
+- NOT retroactive
+- Cloudtrail KMS events show bucket and NOT object

-### S3 Object Storage Classes
+## S3 Object Storage Classes

-Picking a storage class can be done while uploading a specific object.
+- Picking a storage class can be done while uploading a specific object.
 The default is S3 standard.
 Once an object is uploaded to a specific class, it can be changed as long as the conditions are met

-#### S3 Standard
+### S3 Standard

-The default AWS storage class that's used in S3.
+- The default AWS storage class that's used in S3.
 This is pretty good for most cases and should be user default as well.

-When you store an object in S3, it is stored in a bucket within a specific region.
-S3 is a **region resillent** service which means it can tolerate the failure of an availability zone.
+- S3 is a **region resillent** service which means it can tolerate the failure of an availability zone.
 This is done by replicating objects to at least 3+ AZs when they are uploaded.

-If an availability zone does fail, the object is safe in at least another two.

-With S3 standard, it is never less than 3 availability zones.

-This has 11, 9's for Object Durability and 4, 9's for availability.

-Offers low latency and high throughput.

-No **minimums** or **delays** or **penalties**

-All of the other storage classes trade some compromises for another.

-#### S3 Standard-IA

-Designed for less frequent, but rapid access when it is needed.

-Cheaper rate to store data you will rarely need, but if you do need it, you need it quickly.

-This is approximately 54% cheaper for the base rate.

-No matter what the size of the object, there is a minimum of 128KB min charge.

-The cost benefits might be negated for smaller objects.

-30 days minimum duration charge per object.

-Also charged a retrival fee for every GB of data retrieved from this class.

-99.9% availability, slightly lower than standard S3.

-Designed for data that isn't accessed often, long term storage, backups, disaster recovery files.
-The requirement for data to be safe is most important.

-#### One Zone-IA

-Designed for data that is accessed less frequently but needed quickly.

-80% of the base cost of Standard-IA.

-Same minimum size and duration fee.

-Data is only stored in a single AZ, no 3+ AZ replication.

-Great choice for secondary copies of primary data or backup copies.

-If data is easily recreatable from a primary data set, this would be a great place to store the output from another data set.

-Designed for 99.5% availability.

-This storage class cannot withstand AZ failure.

-#### S3 Glacier

-No immediate access to objects.
-Make a request to access objects then after a duration, you get the access.
-Retrieval time anywhere from 1 min - 12 hrs

-Secure, durable, and low cost storage for archival data.
-Cost is 17% of S3 standard
-11 9's durability and 4 9's availability, 3+ AZ replication.

-40KB minimum object capacity charge

-90 days minimum storage duration charge.

-Retrieval in minutes or hours.

-##### Expedited
+- With S3 standard, it is never less than 3 availability zones
+- This has 11 9's for Object Durability and 4 9's for availability.
+- Offers low latency and high throughput.
+- No **minimums** or **delays** or **penalties**
+- First byte latency of milliseconds
+- **Data that is frequently accessed, important and non-replaceable**
+- All of the other storage classes trade some compromises for another.

+### S3 Standard-IA
+- Designed for less frequent, but rapid access when it is needed.
+- Cheaper rate to store data you will rarely need, but if you do need it, you need it quickly.
+- **Durability and Availability is the same as Standard**
+- This is approximately 54% cheaper for the base rate.
+- No matter what the size of the object, there is a minimum of 128KB min charge.
+- The cost benefits might be negated for smaller objects.
+- 30 days minimum duration charge per object.
+- Also charged a retrival fee for every GB of data retrieved from this class.
+- **Long-lived data, important but access in infrequent**

+### One Zone-IA
+- Designed for data that is accessed less frequently but needed quickly.
+- 80% of the base cost of Standard-IA.
+- Same minimum size and duration fee and retreival fee
+- Data is only stored in a single AZ, no 3+ AZ replication.
+- 11 9s of durability unless AZ fails
+- **Long-lived Data, non-critical, replaceable and access in infrequent**

+### S3 Glacier Instant Retrieval
+- Minimum duration charge of 90 days
+- Retrievel fees are more expensive
+- **long-lived data access once per qtr with millisecond access**

+### S3 Glacier Flexible
+- Same infra as before
+- 11 9s of durability
+- Data in chilled state
+- First byte latency of minutes or hours
+- 40kb minimum size
+- 90 day min duration
+- Yearly access of archival data
+- Needs to perform a retrieval process
+ - Stored in S3 IA for a temp period
+#### Expedited
 Retrieval between 1 - 5 minutes, most expensive

-##### Standard
+#### Standard
 Retrievals take 3 - 5 hours to restore.
 This is good for backup data or original media if there was a mistake.

-##### Bulk retrievals
+#### Bulk retrievals
 Retrievals take 5 - 12 hours.
 Lowest cost and is used for large amounts of data.

-#### S3 Glacier Deep Archive
+### S3 Glacier Deep Archive
+- Data in frozen state
+- 40kb min size
+- 180 day min duration

-Designed for long term backups and as a **tape-drive** replacement.
+- Designed for long term backups and as a **tape-drive** replacement.

-Currently 4.3% of S3-Standard.

-180 days minimum storage duration charge.

-Standard Retrieval within 12 hours, bulk storage in 48 hours.
+- Standard Retrieval within 12 hours, bulk storage in 48 hours.

-Cannot use to make data public or download normally.
+- Cannot use to make data public or download normally.

-#### S3 Intelligent-Tiering
+### S3 Intelligent-Tiering

-Combination of standard and standard IA.

-Uses automation to remove overhead of moving objects.

-Charges $0.0025 per 1,000 objects.

-If an object is not accessed for 30 days, it will move into infrequent access.

-This is good for objects that are unknown their access pattern.
+- Has 5 tiers
+  - Frequent Access
+  - Infrequent Access
+  - Archive Instance Access
+  - Archive Access
+  - Deep Archive
+- Monitores usage of objects
+- Moved to Infrequent if not access for 30 days
+- 90 day min of Archive Instant access
+- Last two tiers are optional
+- Moved back to grequesnt access if objects are accessed more regularly
+- **Long-lived data with changing or unknown patterns**

-### Object Lifecycle Management
+## Object Lifecycle Management

-Intelligent-Tiering is used for objects where access is unknown.

-S3 has features that can move objects around automatically and purge objects under certain circumstances.

-A lifecycle configuration is a set of **rules** that consists of **actions**.
+- Automatically transition or expire objects

-#### Transition Actions
+### Transition Actions

-Change the storage class over time.
+Change the storage class over time

 An example is: